ujwalendu/angular2/README.md

 # Angular 2 Demo

-Follow the following steps and you're good to go!
 Important: Typescript and npm has to be installed on your machine!

 1: Install packages
 ```
 npm install